Titan shares fall over 2 pc after June quarter earnings | Business

 - India

-Shares of Titan declined by over 2 per cent in morning trade on Thursday after the company reported a 4.3 per cent drop in its consolidated net profit in the June quarter.
+Shares of Titan declined by more than 2 per cent on Thursday after the company reported a 4.3 per cent drop in its consolidated net profit in the June quarter.

-The stock went lower by 2.29 per cent to Rs 2,910 on the BSE after a weak beginning.

 The stock was the biggest laggard among both the Sensex and Nifty firms.